ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 The z/OS UNIX remote shell defaults to an EBCDIC encoding for un-tagged data streams.
 This mismatch in data encodings can be resolved with the ``PYTHONSTDINENCODING`` environment variable, which tags the pipe with the encoding specified.
-File and pipe tags are used for automatic conversion between ASCII and EBCDIC.
+File and pipe tags can be used for automatic conversion between ASCII and EBCDIC.
 But only by programs which are aware of tags and honor them.

 Using Ansible Community Modules with z/OS
 -----------------------------------------

 The Ansible core engine processes all data as either binary or text encoded in UTF-8.
-The Ansible community modules assume all data (files and pipes/streams) is utf-8 encoded (if not binary).
+The Ansible community modules assume all data (files and pipes/streams) is utf-8 encoded.

 On z/OS, since data (file or stream) is sometimes text encoded in EBCDIC, special care must be taken.